Syltis/FridgeIn/README.md

 # FridgeIn
 Site for keeping track of fridge items, using them in recipes and tracking expiration-dates.

-### Built with a Java Spring API using a Hibernate and a MySQL-database hosted on Google Cloud, and Vue.js as frontend using Vuetify for style.
+### Currently running a .NET Core REST API with EF6, Azure SQL Server database and Vue.js and Vuetify front-end.

+#### A previous Java Spring & Hibernate API (fridgein_api) is also included but this is not in use.

 #### Trello: https://trello.com/b/HmgAibgp/fridgein